randallard/odbc-address-verify-and-update-docs/index.md

 6. Retry any failed queries due to record locks [more detail on this step](#6-retrying-failed-queries)
 7. Review the results of the query execution [more detail on this step](#7-reviewing-query-results)
 8. Review results from other working sessions [more detail on this step](#8-reviewing-results-of-other-working-sessions)

+### 0. Preliminary Estimation

+This step can be run with 'avu estimate` (see terminal setup)

+Configuration variables

+- DATABASE_CONNECTION_STRING
+- ESTIMATION_QUERY

+This preliminary step allows users to quickly get an estimate of the number of records that will need verification without starting a full session or gathering actual data.

+DATABASE_CONNECTION_STRING - The application will use this to connect to the database

+ESTIMATION_QUERY - The application will use this query to get a count of records that would be selected for verification

+The application will:

+Connect to the database using the DATABASE_CONNECTION_STRING Run the ESTIMATION_QUERY to get a count of records Display the count to the user
+Allow the user to decide whether to proceed with the full verification process

+This step does not create any files or start a working session.

 ### 1. Creating the initial upload file